sherifadel90/AppDynamics-SupercarsJavaApp/labs/fnd-06-appd-biq/lab-exercise-06.md

 Once opened,  you'll notice that there are various type of Chart  Types that we can create in the Customer Widget Builder, and either by Drag or Drop, or by AD Query in the Advance pane, thus showing the Benefits discussed ealier.
 ![NewCustomWidgetBuilder](assets/images/06-custom-widget-details-03.png)

-For now, we will cover Bar and Pie Charts.
+For now, we will cover Numeric, Bar and Pie Charts.

 ### Numeric Type
  **Exercise:** Quantifying the $ Amount Impacted due to Errors is significant to every Application Owner, Where we can show the Customer how much his  IT have Impacted the business revnue and tthus resulting in money/profit loss